You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 Focus on covering the basics nutritionally while you loosen up the food rules.
 Slowly changing over time is usually more sustainable than one big overhaul.

-If you have health issues that require you to pay attention to carbs, fat or sodium in your meals take good care of your health and pay attention.
-You can identify where and/or when you shift from awareness and self-care over to worry and obsession.
+If you have health issues that require you to pay attention to carbs, fat, or sodium in your meals, take good care of your health and pay attention.
+You can identify where and when you shift from awareness and self-care to worry and obsession.

-The change might be more about how you think, like a shift from food rules to guidelines for your long-term health and wellbeing.
+The change might be about how you think, like shifting from food rules to long-term health and well-being guidelines.

-Sometimes people feel like they will be out of control and overeat not knowing when to stop.
+Sometimes, people feel like they will be out of control and overeat, not knowing when to stop.
 Eating in moderation is next to impossible if you experience this fear.
-But when you take it slowly, step by step, it will help you transition out of worry and into the driver’s seat.
+But taking it step by step will help you transition out of worry and into the driver’s seat.

-The guidelines for good nutrition are there to support your decision making from the inside out.
-Take in the info, thoughtfully consider how you can apply it to your lifestyle and nutritional needs, all the while taking into consideration any medical requirements.
+The guidelines for good nutrition are there to support your decision-making from the inside out.
+Take in the info thoughtfully and consider how to apply it to your lifestyle and nutritional needs while considering any medical requirements.

-If you’re able to relieve yourself of the stress about the food rules you may have the capacity to eat more moderately and consciously.
+If you can relieve yourself of the stress about the food rules, you may be able to eat more moderately and consciously.

 2. You’re stuck in the diet mentality.

-The diet mentality is when you follow a diet plan that promises to solve your weight, body image or food problems in a distinct, often quick and nearly painless way.
+The diet mentality is when you follow a diet plan that promises to solve your weight, body image, or food problems in a distinct, often quick and nearly painless way.
 Eating in moderation isn’t on the menu.
-The underlying promise is if you only follow a certain set of food rules, you’ll be happy.
+The underlying premise is that you’ll be happy if you only follow a particular set of food rules.

 What lures most people in is the certainty and simplicity:

-• There are foods on the “OK to eat list” and others on a “don’t touch” list.
+- There are foods on the “Okay to eat list” and others on the “don’t touch” list.

-• Restrict yourself to a certain number of calories a day and this will be your result.
+- Restrict yourself to a certain number of calories daily, which will be your result.

-These plans are so popular because it’s enticing to get a set of directions that clearly direct you to take certain action – no thinking required.
+These plans are so popular because it’s enticing to get directions that direct you to take specific action – no thinking required.

 The common belief is that your body will not cooperate with you.
 So, you find yourself trying to manipulate the food in some way.
-Most of the time, this type of relationship is based on the belief that you cannot trust your body to give you good information on what you need.
+This type of relationship is usually based on the belief that you cannot trust your body to give you good information on what you need.

 Eat in Moderation Solution:

-The mindset that gets you out of the diet mentality is to develop a relationship with your body where you are treating it with kindness, compassion and respect.
+The mindset that gets you out of the diet mentality is to develop a relationship with your body, treating it with kindness, compassion and respect.

-It’s difficult to overeat when you are you are kind and respectful to yourself.
+It isn’t easy to overeat when you are kind and respectful to yourself.
 As you leave the diet mentality and eat in a way that respects your hunger and fullness, your awareness increases and your body naturally communicates with you.
-Eating in moderation is possible because you listen to when your body tells you it’s had enough.
-And kindness and respect give you the ability to peacefully stop eating.
+Moderate eating is possible because you listen when your body tells you it’s had enough.
+Kindness and respect give you the ability to stop eating peacefully.

 3. Doing more than one thing while eating.